 At about 1:00 p.m. of this sunny day, Frederick gave the order to march.
 The Prussian army advanced steadily eastward in 3 columns which would become the first and second lines, and reserve.
-A column marched along the highway, the second at due distance leftward on the green ground, no hedge or other obstacle obstructing.
-Daun's batteries and Grenzer troops, to the south of the highway, fired at them in passing, to no purpose.
+One column marched along the highway, the second at due distance leftward on the green ground, no hedge or other obstacle obstructing them.
+Daun's batteries and Grenzer troops, to the south of the highway, fired at them in passing, with no effect.

 As the Prussians resumed their march, it became urgent for Daun to better protect his right flank.
 Nádasdy gave orders to General Nostitz, who commanded the Saxon cavalry, to extend his position as well as the one of the Kommandierten cavalry as far left as possible, to close the gap between the oak-wood behind Krzeczhorz and the main army.
-But the distance was too great and this gap was traversed by a deep ravine that could not be defended by cavalry.
-Lieutenant-Colonel Benkendorf represented to Nostitz that this section of the line of battle should be reinforced by infantry.
-Nádasdy was in turn informed of this problem and requested reinforcements to Daun who ordered Colloredo's Reserve supported by Wied's Infantry Division to take a new position on the eastern slope of the Height of Krzeczhorz between the oak-wood and the Height of Przerovsky, in the gap between the main army and Nádasdy's Corps as requested.
+But the distance was too great and a deep ravine that could not be defended by cavalry traversed it.
+Lieutenant-Colonel Benkendorf requested to Nostitz that infantry reinforce this section of the line of battle.
+Nádasdy was in turn informed of this problem and requested reinforcements from Daun, who ordered Colloredo's Reserve supported by Wied's Infantry Division to take a new position on the eastern slope of the Height of Krzeczhorz between the oak-wood and the Height of Przerovsky, in the gap between the main army and Nádasdy's Corps as requested.
 Furthermore, Sincère's Division, initially deployed on the left wing was ordered to join Wied's Division in these quarters.
-Daun also ordered to establish a battery of 12 guns to the south-west of Krzeczhorz
+Daun also ordered that a battery of 12 guns be deployed to the southwest of Krzeczhorz

 These infantry corps deployed en potence to protect the right flank of the main army while the Saxon cavalry moved closer.
 This redeployment created a considerable interval between the Saxon cavalry and the Kommandierten cavalry.

-During part of the battle, Frederick stood on Friedrichsberg which commanded some view of the Krzeczhorz Heights and of part of the Austrian positions.
+During part of the battle, Frederick stood on the Friedrichsberg, which commanded some view of the Krzeczhorz Heights and of part of the Austrian positions.

 At about 2:00 p.m., Hülsen had reached the level of Krzeczhorz.
 He halted and faced to right with his three grenadier battalions (Finck, Waldow and Nimschöfsky) in the first line; Schultze Infantry and Münchow Fusiliers in the second; and Stechow Dragoons in the third.
 His 6 heavy guns were placed on the right wing of his first line.
 His guns immediately opened on the Grenzer light troops defending the village of Krzeczhorz and the old earthworks erected by the Swedes in a previous war.
 Meanwhile, Zieten formed his cavalry to cover Hülsen's left flank.
 All this time, Nádasdy's Cavalry remained idle.

-Hülsen then stiffly pressed up upon Krzeczhorz while the Austrian artillery opened fire.
+Hülsen made a determined advance upon Krzeczhorz while the Austrian artillery opened fire.
 Despite of the violent defensive fire, Hülsen seized Krzeczhorz.
 Hülsen then rearranged his lines for the assault on the oak-wood.

 |Photo and legend contributed by Tony Flores, Copyright Tony Flores|